Logo - The Possums baby and toddler sleep program.

 • KEY CLINICAL TIPS: Diabetes, Polycystic Ovary Syndrome, delayed onset of secretory activation, and breastfeeding

 • What the research tells us about the larger bodied woman and breastfeeding + supportive clinical skills.
-Dr Kate Rassie video presentation 11 March 2025
+Dr Kate Rassie video 11 March 2025

-• KEY CLINICAL TIPS: Obesity and breastfeeding
+• KEY CLINICAL TIPS: The larger bodied woman and breastfeeding

 • Impact of maternal breast development, diet and diabetes on milk production and composition.
 Video presentation by Professor Donna Geddes 26 November 2024